itsez/Walmaria/README.md

 # Walmaria
 RPG Game featuring the SSI Boyz themselves.

+Vote on which platform you want to see it: https://strawpoll.com/ad3kasa8

 # The Challenge
 ![Challenge](https://github.com/itsez/Walmaria/blob/master/challenge.PNG)